-If an Incomplete is granted, the student must satisfactorily complete the course work before the deadline set by the instructor.
-In no case, shall this deadline exceed five weeks from the final night of the course.
-If the work is not completed in the prescribed time, the Registrar will change the grade to an "F".
+If the request for an Incomplete is granted, the remaining work must be made up within five (5) full weeks of the end of the course for which the Incomplete was requested.
+If the work is not completed within the prescribed five (5) weeks, the Registrar will change the grade to an "F."